Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies: Preliminaries

 \beqa \delta \phi = & - \Im \log \left [ \langle \Psi_i \vert I_z \vert \Psi_j \rangle \langle \Psi_j \vert I_z \vert \Psi_k \rangle \langle \Psi_k \vert I_z \vert \Psi_l \rangle \langle \Psi_l \vert I_z \vert \Psi_i \rangle \right ] \nonumber \\ \Omega_{\perp}^{q} = & \delta \phi/(\delta A) \eeqa

 Here, $(i, j, k, l)$ denote the coordinates of an elementary parallelepiped formed using small translations along any two of the three reciprocal lattice vector directions. $\Omega_{\perp}^{q}$ is then the component normal to the parallelepiped at the point $q$, which is at the center.
 The $ \vert \Psi_{i/j/k/l} \rangle$ are columns of the matrix $\Gamma^{-1}_\mbf{i/j/k/l}$ which are eigenvectors of $I_z \mbf{H}_{i/j/k/l}$, the column index being determined by the band for which $\Omega_{\perp}^{q}$ is being evaluated.
-Hence the underlying matrix whose eigenvectors are used to define the curvature is in general non-Hermitian and requires a suitable re-definition of the the inner product to the one mentioned in Eq. \ref{berry_curvature_definition} to define the Berry phase \cite{shindou_et_al_chiral_2013, Lein_and_Sato_PRB_2019}.
-Furthermore, the $\mbf{q}$ and $\mbf{-q}$ pairs are coupled with each other in Eq. \ref{H_SW_main} via the dynamical matrix.
-In our evaluations throughout this work we define a single $\mbf{H}_q$ for each $(\mbf{q}, -\mbf{q})$ pair and evaluate properties of both the wave vectors using that matrix.\\ We now present the results of our analysis of spin wave spectra of Eq. \ref{basic_H_test} in the slab geometry for different phases in three different slab orientations.
+Hence the underlying matrix whose eigenvectors are used to define the curvature is in general non-Hermitian and requires a suitable re-definition of the the inner product to the one used in Eq. \ref{berry_curvature_definition} to define the Berry phase \cite{shindou_et_al_chiral_2013, matsumoto_shindou_murakami_dipolar_2014, Lein_and_Sato_PRB_2019}.\\